esmero/archipelago-documentation/docs/twig_extensions.md

         </div>
         ```

-        Then we pass it to the function:
+        Then we pass the class to the function:

         ```html+twig title="clipboard_copy for div element text" hl_lines="1"
         {{ clipboard_copy('csl-bib-body','','Copy Bibliography Entry') }}
         ```

+        !!! note

+            The class can be attached to parent elements of the element we are ultimately targeting if needed, but any intermediate characters may get caught up in the copied text.

-        Or to give the generated button multiple classes:
+        Or to give the generated button multiple classes (in case they need additional styling):

         ```html+twig title="clipboard_copy for div element text" hl_lines="1"
         {{ clipboard_copy('csl-bib-body','custom custom-button','Copy Bibliography Entry') }}
         ```

-        As you can see above, the `clipboard_copy` function takes three arguments:

-        * a CSS class for the element to be copied
-        * an optional CSS class (the default is `clipboard-copy-button`) or classes (space-separated) for the copy button to be generated or a single, unique class for an existing button (see below)
-        * optional text (the default is `Copy to Clipboard`) for the copy button being generated

         The result for the above `div` example looks as follows:

         ![Copy/Paste Element](images/copy_paste_div.png)

-        with the following HTML for no CSS class:
+        The following is the HTML for the auto-generated button with no provided CSS class:

         ```html
         <button class="clipboard-copy-button">
           <clipboard-copy for="copy-csl" tabindex="0" role="button">Copy Bibliography Entry</clipboard-copy>
         </button>
         ```

-        with the following HTML for multiple CSS classes:
+        And the following is HTML for the auto-generated button with multiple CSS classes provided:

         ```html
         <button class="custom custom-button">
           <clipboard-copy for="copy-csl" tabindex="0" role="button">Copy Bibliography Entry</clipboard-copy>
         </button>
         ```

-    !!! example "input element value"
+        !!! note

+            If the element being copied does not have an ID, one will automatically generated and assigned.

+    ??? example "Copying input element value with auto-generated button"

+        First we start by giving the input element(s) we'd like to copy a unique class:

         ```html+twig title="input element value" hl_lines="7"
         {% if attribute(data, 'as:image')|length > 0  or attribute(data, 'as:document')|length > 0  %}